spec-framework/documentation/output/book.md

 Each model contains at least two protocols that group the public API methods\.
 The first protocol is named
 **protocol**\.
-It gathers all the methods that set or get the different state elements of the model plus the behavioural methods acting directly on these elements\.
+It gathers all the methods that set or get the different state elements of the model plus the behavioral methods acting directly on these elements\.
 The second protocol is named
 **protocol\-events**\.
 It gathers all the methods that are used to register to a state change\.